Access free Cass County public records on anyone today.

 Phone: 573-751-6387

-Check Out the Marijuana Card Holder Registry in Cass County
+Look Up the Marijuana Card Holder Registry in Cass County

 Another vital record is the Missouri Marijuana Card, which is managed by the Department of Health and Senior Services.

 This record is important for individuals who are seeking to obtain a medical marijuana card and agencies that need to verify an individual’s eligibility.
-As a vital record, marijuana card holders’ status is not publicly available, but individuals can request access to the records by following the Department of Health and Senior Services’ marijuana guidelines.
+As a vital record, marijuana card holders’ status is not publicly available, but individuals can request access to the records by following the Department of Health & Senior Services’ marijuana guidelines.

 Property records, ownership information and tax data for properties in Cass County can be found through various agencies.
 The primary source for these records is the county tax assessor’s office, also known as the appraisal district.